 - Clear saved form data

-With Firefox V3, you clear private data using the Tools - "Clear Recent History" wizard.
+With Firefox, you clear private data using the "Clear Recent History" wizard.
+With older versions of Firefox, the wizard was accessible from the Tools menu; with newer versions, you'll find it on the History menu.
 My selections for clearing are:

 - Browsing & Download History

 - Active Logins

 - Site Preferences

 - Form & Search History